The Federal Reserve’s Influence On Mortgage Interest Rates: What Home Buyers Should Know

 How The Federal Reserve Generally Affects Interest Rates

-The FOMC has direct control over something called the federal funds rate.
-This is the rate at which banks borrow from each other when they need funds overnight.
-The rate is currently in a range between 0% and 0.25%.
+The FOMC has direct control over the federal funds rate, which is the rate at which banks borrow from each other when they need funds overnight.
+As of this writing in July 2022, the rate is in a range between 1.5% – 1.75%.